SeanParade/Sem5Notes/SPNotes/COMP3097/wk3.md

   - `var byTwo : Int { return self.number / 2 }`
   - can use a combination of lazy and computed initialization

+- similar to a struct, except
+ - are reference types
+   - mutability
+   - multiple Inheritance

+#### Class v Struct
+- instance declared with let can change values of its properties while struct instance declared the same way cannot

 ### Structures
 - Subscripts are weird and I don't understand them.
 - subscripts let you access a specific place in the structure and replace its value with the new value (same as array)